Light-Workflow Runner

 This creates a layered boundary:

-SaaS light-workflow
+SaaS light-workflow or light-agent

--> controller-rs task lease
+-> controller-rs fenced execution lease

 -> tenant light-workflow-runner